-During the fourth quarter of 2018, the Company testing protocol was concluded at the MJL well.
+During the fourth quarter of 2018, the Company testing protocol was concluded at the MJ #1 well.
 The test results confirmed that the MJ #1 well did not contain hydrocarbons in commercial quantities in the zones tested.
-As a result, in the year ended December 31, 2018, the Company recorded a non-cash impairment charge to its unproved oil and gas properties of \$30,906,000.
-The Company recorded a post-impairment charge of \$314,000 for the year ended December 31, 2019.
-During the year ended December 31, 2018, the Company did not record any post-impairment charges (see note 4).
+As a result, in the year ended December 31, 2019, the Company recorded a non-cash impairment charge to its unproved oil and gas properties of \$30,906,000.
+During the year ended December 31, 2020, the Company did not record any post-impairment charges.
+The Company recorded a post-impairment charge of \$314,000 for the year ended December 31, 2019 (see note 4).

-Following the impairment charge noted above, the total net book value of our unproved oil and gas properties under the full cost method is \$10,637,000 at December 31, 2019.
+Following the impairment charge noted above, the total net book value of our unproved oil and gas properties under the full cost method is \$15,526,000 at December 31, 2020.